Places I Remember with Lea Lane

 Mike Finkel:

-We did not have any.
+We I did not have any.
 The funny thing about travel is this I haven't been to Botswana.
 That's one place I haven't been to.
 If I go to Botswana for three weeks, I'll come back, and now there's a hundred places I haven't been to because there's little details.
 So the more you travel, the less you've seen.
 In a funny sort of way, there's no end to it.
 So now I haven't had Fugu, I haven't climbed Mount Fuji.
 There's like 17 places in Tokyo that were on my list.

 Lea Lane: